This Slow Cooker Ham with Honey Mustard Glaze is perfect for the holiday season. It's packed with flavour and the taste is out of this world.

 - Once cooked baste one last time then slice and serve.

 - You can slice this when it's warm or allow it to cool.

-- One tip is to slice it then place the pieces back in the slow cooker until you're ready to serve it.
+- Arrange the ham on a serving platter and cover with foil until you are ready to serve.
+Or you can slice it and place the pieces back in the slow cooker until you're ready to serve it.
 This keeps it warm until people arrive.